 If you’ve got a toddler, springtime can mean a lot of fun!

-Yet instead of savoring every moment, many parents spend their time worrying about the next thing they need to do.
+Yet instead of savoring the warmer weather, many parents worry about the next thing they need to do.

 You know the drill.

 But, it doesn’t have to be this way…

 You can make beautiful spring days memorable fun for everyone – and especially delightful if you have a toddler.

 It’s a matter of thinking outside the box of your normal routine and making a plan.